AD4Noobs/site/content/building_a_active_directory/prepare_windows_server/_index.md

 | 10.11.12.10 | 255.255.255.0 | 10.11.12.1 | 8.8.8.8 |

 {{% notice note %}}
 These settings depend on how you setup the Virtual Network properly according to this guide.
 To verify what your current network settings; Click on start and search for CMD.
-Then type ipconfig and press enter,
+Then type `ipconfig` and press enter.
 {{% /notice %}}

 After changing the settings, we can verify if everything is setup correctly by sending a ping to google.nl.
 Click on start and search for CMD.
-Then type ping google.nl and press enter.
+Then type `ping google.nl` and press enter.
 It should then ping and reply 4 times.

 ![](static_ip.gif)